THE OFFICE OF THE COMMUNITY LIAISON FOR THE NYC “STOP & FRISK” LITIGATION

-- Conduct outreach and increase community engagement by offering community members greater access to information and more opportunities to be heard, including about racial bias in street encounters and trespass enforcement;
+- Conduct outreach and increase community engagement by offering community members greater access to information and more opportunities to be heard, including about racial bias in street encounters, vehicle stops, and trespass enforcement;

 - Engage community organizations, community leaders, youth, and other stakeholders in the reform process by developing opportunities for dialogue.

 - Using social media and other digital tools to support community engagement;

 - Organizing and delivering information sessions designed to assist people in advocating for themselves and participating in police reform efforts

 - Connecting community members with agencies and organizations that may provide services or advocacy outside the scope of the Monitor

 - Representing the Community Liaison at community events citywide.

 - Working flexible hours outside of normal business hours and on weekends, as required

 The candidate will be able to demonstrate a strong commitment to racial and social justice, and will be willing and able to work independently toward shared team goals, primarily in the community rather than an office setting.
 They will be excellent communicators and relationship-builders, and familiar with the use of social media and other online tools for community engagement.
 They will be organized, collaborative, and comfortable working in a fast-faced and unpredictable environment.
 Experience in police reform, community, labor, issue, or political organizing is important.
 Other qualifications include: